 In this Quarterly Report on Form 10-Q, unless the context requires otherwise, the terms "we", "our", "us", "Retrophin" and the "Company" refer to Retrophin, Inc., a Delaware corporation, as well as our direct and indirect subsidiaries.
 We are a fully integrated biopharmaceutical company with approximately 130 employees headquartered in San Diego, California dedicated to delivering life-changing therapies to people living with rare diseases who have few, if any, treatment options.
-Our approach centers on our pipeline, featuring clinical-stage assets targeting rare diseases with significant unmet medical needs, including sparsentan for focal segmental glomerulosclerosis (FSGS), a disorder characterized by progressive scarring of the kidney often leading to end-stage renal disease, and RE-024 for pantothenate kinase-associated neurodegeneration (PKAN), a life-threatening neurological disorder that typically begins in early childhood.
-Research exploring the potential of early-stage assets, including RE-034, in several rare diseases is also underway.
+Our approach centers on our pipeline, featuring clinical-stage assets and pre-clinical discovery programs targeting rare diseases with significant unmet medical needs.
 Our research and development efforts are supported by revenues from the Company's marketed products, Chenodal®, Cholbam® and Thiola®.
 In addition we regularly evaluate and, where appropriate, act on opportunities to expand our product pipeline through licenses and acquisitions of products in areas that will serve patients with serious, catastrophic or rare diseases and that we believe offer attractive growth characteristics.

-Products on the market:
+Products on the Market: